Trusted Body Integrity Experts for Over 50 Years

 Certification Process

 A Body Integrity Inspection (BIIC) is a mandatory step in the process of recertifying a salvage vehicle in Manitoba.
-A salvage vehicle is one that has been written off by an insurance company, but can be rebuilt and legally registered again if it passes several inspections.
+A salvage vehicle is one that has been written off or deemed a total loss by an insurance company, but can be rebuilt and legally registered again if it passes first a BIIC Body Integrity inspection and then a COI Manitoba Safety inspection.
+We can also facilitate the COI inspection on your behalf through one of our partnered accredited shops.

 Why It’s Required